| Title: | Score Matching Estimation by Automatic Differentiation |

 bdryw |

 The boundary weight function for down weighting measurements as they approach the manifold boundary.
 Either "ones", "minsq" or "prodsq".
-See details. |
+See details and |

 acut |